 9. Do you know whether applications are pending for governmental approvals of other proposals directly affecting the property covered by your proposal?
 If yes, explain.
-None known.

 10. List any government approvals or permits that will be needed for your proposal, if known.

-The project will require a grading permit, ROW permit and a building permit.
-Ecology will require an erosivity waiver for construction stormwater permitting.
+The project will require a Grading Permit, Utility Permit, ROW Permit and a Building Permit.
+Ecology will require an Erosivity Waiver for construction Stormwater Permitting.
+We will also need to submit an FAA 7460 permit as well.